 Within these bodies are National Governing Bodies (NGB) who are responsible for our sport in each individual country.
 The first step is to establish who your NGB is and once you have done this, to contact them and request further information from them as to the procedure in your country.

 In England the NGB is the English Partnership for Snooker and Billiards (EPSB).
-In March 2020 the EPSB announced plans for its all-new Class 3 Snooker Referee course.
+In March 2021 the EPSB announced the launch of an all-new training and qualification programme for aspiring snooker referees in England, including a revised Class 3 Snooker Referee course endorsed by 1st4sport Qualifications.